cheomanigua/webdocse/content/docs/firebase.md

 9. If not set yet, click on '**Enable**' to enable the required APIs
 10. Click on the '**Submit**' button

-### Use case

-**Cloud Run** allows you to easily serve your backend code written in any programming language. **Firebase** adds a custom domain, a global content delivery network, and many more useful integrations.
-Together, Firebase and Cloud Run make it easy to build and deploy web apps that can handle large amounts of traffic.

 ## 3. Hugo site to GitHub to Firebase Hosting

-We can create a CI/CD pipeline using GitHub Actions.
-This way when we `git push`, GitHub Actions will automatically deploy the site on Firebase.
+If you don't want to install Firebase in your computer, you can create a CI/CD pipeline using GitHub Actions.
+This way when you `git push` in the project on your computer, GitHub Actions will automatically deploy the site on Firebase.
 These are the steps:

 ### 1. Firebase account